*This post may contain affiliate links. Please see my disclosure for more details!*

 Christmas baking

-As its soooo close to Christmas this year now I am SUPER excited.
-All my presents are wrapped, the house is decorated, and everyone is in such a lovely mood (apart from drivers.) and my Christmas baking is no closer to stopping!!
+As it’s soooo close to Christmas this year now I am SUPER excited.
+All my presents are wrapped, the house is decorated, and everyone is in such a lovely mood (apart from drivers.) and my Christmas baking is no closer to stopping.

 Honestly, I pretty much bake from the first day of November, up until New Years Eve with all things festive and delicious.
 I decided to post a Christmas brownie recipe, but decided that a simple triple chocolate brownie would be ideal – one that EVERYONE will love and adore – and then make it Christmassy of course.